gregoryguillou/terraform-api/docs/CONCEPT.md

 ## Architecture overview

-Deck is able to create/update and destroy several set of resources in parallel.
+Terraform-deck is able to create/update and destroy several set of resources in parallel.
 It can run the `terraform` commands in the same `directory` of the same project but with different `workspace` and at different `commit`.
 It also supports running different version of `terraform`.
-To perform these tasks, Terraform Deck relies on a pool of containers running `terraform`, `git` and connected to your repository as show in the schema below:
+To perform these tasks, Terraform-deck relies on a pool of containers running `terraform`, `git` and connected to your repository as show in the schema below:

 ![Architecture](img/architecture.png)

-Terraform Deck main components are:
+Terraform-deck main components are:

 - The `API`, that is a NodeJS/OpenAPI project which manage a pool of containers
 - A `container pool`, each of which are docker images runing `debian`, `terraform` and `git`